 Centralize all content that you plan to use multiple times across your site in one single inclusions library.
 The library can be a dedicated Confluence space or a parent page that you create.
 You can then re-use anything from an entire page, to a paragraph or a single image from that inclusions library in the actual published site.

-Whenever you want to embed the reusable content from the central location into places in your site, make use the include page or insert excerpt macros from Confluence.
+Whenever you want to embed reusable content from the central location into your site, use one of these Confluence features:

 Building an inclusions library and reusing content can be done entirely with native Confluence functionality.
 Check out Confluence’s documentation on how to Use Confluence for technical documentation for all details.